Smoked turkey is a certified crowd pleaser. It's a great centerpiece, it tastes great and best of all it's surprisingly easy to create.

 Tip: Save the neck and gizzard for an amazing soup later on!

-Season the whole turkey with your favourite spice mix.
+Season the whole turkey with your favorite spice mix.
 Make sure you use a dry rub for the inside of the cavity and a wet rub on the outside.

 The time you have been waiting for!
 Smoking time!